LandRegistry/land-registry-gulp-tasks/README.md

 var config = {
-  'applicationPath': './app',     // Path on disk to the main application folder 'assetsPath': 'assets',         // Path within applicationPath where the assets are located 'sassPath': 'src/scss/*.scss',  // Path within assetsPath where the *source* assets are located 'sassIncludePaths': [           // Additional search paths for node-sass
+  'applicationPath': './app',     // Path on disk to the main application folder 'sourcePath': './app/assets/src',         // Path where the assets are located 'destinationPath': './app/assets/dist',         // Path where the built assets should be written 'sassPath': 'scss/*.scss',  // Path to the sass within the sourcePath 'sassIncludePaths': [           // Additional search paths for node-sass
     'node_modules/land-registry-elements/src'
   ],
   'browsersyncPort': 3000,        // Port to run the browsersync proxy on (Defaults to 3000) 'localhost': 'localhost:8080'   // URL pointing to the running application.
 This is used by browserSync to create a live-reload proxy
 }

-config.assetsPath = path.join(config.applicationPath, config.assetsPath)

-// Set up context for each module
-// Commonly used for modules that expect "this" to resolve to the window object
-// In ES6 modules, using "this" at the top level always resolves to undefined
-// hence the need to override it here config.moduleContext = {}

 // Register all the gulp tasks provided by the land registry module
 // If you don't want to do this, you could opt not to register some of the tasks